MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/add-funds-and-manage-communications-credits.md

 ms.custom:
 - Licensing
 - Strat_SB_PSTN
-description: "Learn how to pay for Communication credits (PSTN Consumption) for Skype for Business services and see plans to keep your users with continous phone system access. "
+description: "Learn how to pay for Communication credits (PSTN Consumption) for Skype for Business services and see plans to keep your users with continuous phone system access. "
 ---

 # Add funds and manage Communications Credits